 For the ACT:

 The unsatisfying answer is, “it depends”.
 A good option for students is to take a practice test to determine their starting score (or use a current score if they’ve already taken an official exam), then search for admissions information on some of the colleges you are interested in applying to.
 Most colleges will give a range of scores representing the middle 50% of students they have accepted (the 25th-75th percentile).
-Obviously, a higher score will improve a student’s likelihood of being accepted, but using this range will help students determine how their scores compare to other students who have successfully applied to the same college.
+This range can help students determine how their scores compare to other students who have successfully applied to the same college.
 If a student’s score meets or exceeds that 75th percentile benchmark for a particular college, that means their score would likely be very well received at that school as they would have scored higher than nearly three-quarters of those who have been accepted; on the other hand, a student at the bottom of that range would face the disadvantage of being outscored by nearly 75% of those accepted at that school.
 By using scores from practice tests or past exams, students can create realistic study plans to fit their goals and differentiate between schools within reach, those they might consider target schools, and schools which might be unrealistic.

-Overall, students can view percentiles on a national basis from the ACT and SAT in order to gain an understanding of their position on a broader spectrum.
-For example, a score in the 75th percentile (approximately a 1200 on the SAT or a 24 on the ACT) would likely be strongly considered at most competitive colleges, while applicants scoring in the 90th percentile or higher (a 1340 on the SAT or a 29 on the ACT) would likely be well received even at highly competitive institutions.
+Students can also view percentiles on a national basis from the ACT and SAT in order to gain an understanding of their position on a broader spectrum.
+For example, a score in the 75th percentile (approximately a 1200 on the SAT or a 24 on the ACT) would likely be strongly considered at most competitive colleges, while applicants scoring in the 90th percentile or higher (a 1350 on the SAT or a 29 on the ACT) would likely be well received even at highly competitive institutions.

 Unfortunately for the students and families who ask me about “good” scores, there is not an arbitrary number I can share as a benchmark.
 Even taking into consideration national averages, percentiles, and college plans, goals can sometimes be moving targets.
 Oftentimes, students outperform their initial expectations and choose to reassess what a good score now means to them as more colleges become attainable or merit scholarships come into play; others may be forced to adjust their goals as application deadlines near or as their priorities shift.
 At the end of the day, there is nearly always room for improvement, and each test date presents an opportunity to redefine “a good score”.